MicrosoftDocs/nav-content/dynamics-nav-app/sales-how-setup-document-send-profiles.md

 ---
-title: "How to: Set Up Document Sending Profiles"
+title: Set Up Preferred Methods of Sending Sales Documents | Microsoft Docs
+description: Describes how to set up each customer’s preferred method of sending sales documents, for example, email, PDF, electronic document, and so on.
+services: project-madeira
+documentationcenter: ''
 author: SorenGP

-ms.custom: na
-ms.date: 09/22/2016
-ms.reviewer: na
+ms.service: dynamics365-financials
+ms.topic: article
-ms.suite: na
+ms.devlang: na
 ms.tgt_pltfrm: na
-ms.topic: article
-ms.prod: "dynamics-nav-2017"
+ms.workload: na
+ms.search.keywords: email, PDF, electronic document ms.date: 03/29/2017
+ms.author: sgroespe

 ---
 # How to: Set Up Document Sending Profiles
 You can set each customer up with a preferred method of sending sales documents, so that you do not have to select a sending option every time you choose the **Post and Send** action.